bronzeRaf/generos/README.md

 # Generos
 A Domain Specific Language to generate easilly ROS2 packages.

+## dsl:
+This folder contains all the related to the dsl languange programms.
+The "generos.tx" implements the grammar of the dsl containing all the rules the language should fullfil written in [TextX](https://textx.github.io/textX/stable/).
+The "model.grs" is an example model created in Generos DSL and models a specific ROS System with some packages, nodes etc. The "run_generos_model.py" is the interpreter that obtains the "model.grs" parses it, validates it and creates the "generos.xmi" file form the "models" directory to pass it through the Generos ROS2 package generator mechanism.

 ## metamodelLib:
 This folder contains python module called "metamodel" implementing the metamodel of the [ROS2](https://index.ros.org/doc/ros2/Tutorials/) world.
 The module contains all the EClasses and the behavior, to build powerfull models.
 The folder contains also the ecore implementation of the metamodel in the file "metamodel.ecore".
 Anyone can import the python module or the ecore impementation of the metamodel to build models almost the same way.
 Finally, the file named "metamodelGenerator.py" reeds the ecore implementation of the "metamodel.ecore" and generates the python module "metamodel", using [pyecoregen](https://github.com/pyecore/pyecoregen).
 The "metamodel.jpg" is the image of the metamodel diagram from the Eclipse Modeling Framework.
 You can see the diagram below.